Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Finally, most of these hotels also provide a free airport pickup /drop-off if you book it in advance.

-Here’s the list of our favorite hotels near the Paris Airports, all with FREE airport shuttle service.
+Here’s the list of my favorite hotels near the Paris Airports, all with FREE airport shuttle service.

 Hotels near Charles de Gaulle Airport